Teachers

 Molly is a great example of what early education is all about.
 Being a Co-op Preschool alum, she is excited to come full circle and contribute to the same nurturing community that she enjoyed as a child.
 She has a masters in education and has taught at the Co-op for over 10 years.
 Molly is the Co-op’s beloved head teacher and teachers the 2-3, 3-4, and 4-5(Pre-K) classes.
 She is thrilled to work with children and their parents during this exciting time of development.
 Molly’s experience of working with children has reinforced her belief in the importance of the relationship between teachers, parents and their children.
 Children are drawn to her warm, happy and energetic personality.
 Molly is as excited to teach her little students as she is to learn from them.

-Tami Brockway Joyce: Baby, 2-3, 3-4 and 4-5 Parent Educator
+Tami Brockway Joyce: Tots Teacher, 3/4 and 4/5 Parent Educator

-Kara Hill: Toddler Parent Educator
+Kara Hill: 2/3 Parent Educator

 Kara is a certified teacher, licensed mental health counselor, and parent coach.
 Her love for teaching sprouted out of a High School internship program where she had the opportunity to work in a nearby elementary school.
 Since then, she has worked with youth and families in the public school system, in-patient psychiatric care, non-profit elementary schools in West Africa, outdoor programs, community mental healthcare, and in private practice.
 She has Bachelor’s degrees in Developmental Psychology and Education from CWU, and a Masters in Psychology from Seattle University.
 Kara also brings her training in Positive Discipline (Sound Discipline) and the intuitive process of Children Focusing (Focus Centrum Zeeland) to her teaching.
 She has taught parenting workshops both locally and to international audiences.
 One of Kara’s special interests is working with parents who know they want to parent differently than what they experienced themselves growing up.
 She helps parents identify their strengths, understand intergenerational patterns, and build authentic, meaningful relationships with their kids.